MicrosoftDocs/SupportArticles-docs/support/mem/intune/troubleshoot-pkcs-certificate-profiles.md

 ### Logs for on-premises infrastructure

-On-premises infrastructure that supports use of PKCS certificate profiles for certificate deployments includes the Microsoft Intune Certificate Connector, NDES that runs on a Windows Server, and the certification authority.
+On-premises infrastructure that supports use of PKCS certificate profiles for certificate deployments includes the Microsoft Intune Certificate Connector and the certification authority.

-Log files for these roles include Windows Event Viewer, Certificate consoles, and various log files specific to the Intune Certificate Connector, NDES, or other role and operations that are part of the on-premises infrastructure.
+Log files for these roles include Windows Event Viewer, Certificate consoles, and various log files specific to the Intune Certificate Connector, or other role and operations that are part of the on-premises infrastructure.

 - **NDESConnector_date_time.svclog**: